eliotwrobson/pl-python-autograder-v2/quick_start.md

 `sandbox` fixture is used to query the student code environment for the variables defined in the `setup_code.py` file, and by the student code.

-There are three fixtures defined by the `pytest_pl_grader` package:
+There are three fixtures defined by the `pytest_prairielearn_grader` package:

 1. `StudentFixture`: This fixture provides a sandboxed environment for the student code to run in.
 It allows the test to query the student code for variables and functions defined in the `setup_code.py` file.
 To use this fixture, simply include a parameter in your test function called `sandbox`.